Omae1/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-# 0x06 Pointers, Arrays, and Strings
+# 0x07 Even More Pointers, Arrays, and Strings

 This repository contains a collection of C source files, each corresponding to a specific function that operates on pointers, arrays, and strings.
 The functions aim to demonstrate various functionalities related to memory manipulation and string processing.